richeym/richeym.github.io/_posts/2017-05-23-notes-from-sugcon-2017.md

 date: 2017-05-23
 categories: sitecore sugcon
 ---
 I've been intending to start blogging my adventures in Sitecore for far too long now.
-Returning from this year’s SUGCON event in Amsterdam has finally given me the motivation needed to get something up and running.
+Attending this year’s SUGCON Europe event in Amsterdam has finally given me the motivation needed to get something up and running.

 I attended the two-day conference with a couple of developer friends & colleagues from Mando.
 With there being a number of "switch" sessions of talks running in parallel we adopted a divide and conquer approach so that we cound attend as many individual talks as we could and share our finding.